+Many children live on or visit farms and rural areas.
 Children can get hurt because they don’t sense danger or know how to stay away from hazards.
 As children grow and develop, they get stronger and learn to think things through better.
-Your child should not do any activity that he or she is not physically and developmentally ready for, even if raised on a farm.
+Your child shouldn't do any activity that they aren't physically and developmentally ready for, even if they've been raised on a farm.

 If you burn anything in a rural area, use a fire-safe container with a grate on top.

 Only responsible adults should oversee a burning fire.

 When refueling machinery outside, do it away from open flames or lit smoking materials, like a cigarette.